berney/kubler-images/README.md

 ### Why not just use Docker Hub

-Most images are ~shit~ sub-optimal IMO
+Most images are sub-optimal IMO
 - Bloaty
 - Insecure
 - Don't follow Docker's best practices
 - Source might not be available
 - Hard to understand/reason

 ### Why not just use Alpine